ndaidong/mdl-skeleton/README.md

 #### Smart builder tool

 In-app automation builder runs when node.js process starts, to generate needed directories, download/minify javascript packages and optimize images.
-You can declare these resources in package.json, no longer need to use bower or browserify.
+You can declare these resources in package.json file.

 ```
 // new group of definition within package.json